 Tune adjust in CD changer mode (if equipped)

-- Press > to move to the next disc.
+- Press to move to the previous disc.
+Hold for quick movement. - Press to move to the next disc.
 Hold for quick movement.

 The seek function control works in radio, CD or CD changer mode (if equipped).